TCP Server Help Documentation

 You can start the TCP Server using the runTCPServer.sh/.bat inside the bin/ folder.
 The TCP Server will be ready to receive the data from your edge devices

-store it in MySQL in tables TCP_ENTRY and TCP_RECEIVE.
-You can write your own visualization as needed.
+You can Store data in MySQL in tables TCP_ENTRY and TCP_RECEIVE.
+You can also write your own visualization as needed.
 We are working on the visualisation as part of the IOT Platform which will be available in the upcoming version.

 TCP_ENTRY table will have details of the connected clients, their remote IP address and connection log.
 TCP_RECEIVE will have data of the received data.
 The table columns will be based on the defined data fromat.

 Custom Data Storage

 The TCP Server also provides a custom data storage option into the Big data engines.
 You can enable the storage to Elastic and the Elastic integration works by default.
 If you want to choose some other Big data engine like GE Predix or some ML like Apache Spark ML or Storm, you can implement a custom interface like custom_store.py present inside the lib/ folder.

 The TCPClient.c file in the lib/ folder will have an example code on C for sending data to the Server.
 This code is written based on the tcp_config.json present in the conf/ folder.
 Contact Support if you are looking for any help in building clients.

 This gives you the details about TCPServer Product Package.
 When you unzip the file, a folder Bevywise will be created.
 The contents of the TCPServer are in BevyWise/TCPServer/ location.